Samuel Goldwyn Productions: History

 Some of the early productions bear the name "Howard Productions", named for Goldwyn's wife Frances Howard, who married Goldwyn in 1925.
 In the 1920s, Goldwyn released films through Associated First National.
 Throughout the 1930s, Goldwyn released most of his films through United Artists.
 Beginning in 1941, Goldwyn released most of his films through RKO Radio Pictures.

 With consistently high production values and directors like John Ford and Howard Hawks, Goldwyn consistently received Academy Award for Best Picture nominations: Arrowsmith (1931), Dodsworth (1936), Dead End (1937), Wuthering Heights (1939), and The Little Foxes (1941).
 In 1946, he won best picture for The Best Years of Our Lives.

 Through the 1940s and 1950s, many of Goldwyn's films starred Danny Kaye.
 Goldwyn's final production was the 1959 version of Porgy and Bess.

 Elements for many films produced by Samuel Goldwyn Productions between 1929 and 1955 are held by the Academy Film Archive as part of the Samuel Goldwyn Collection.

 Filmography

 Distribution

-As of 2012, the distribution rights of Samuel Goldwyn films from the library were transferred to Warner Bros., with Paramount Pictures (via Miramax) managing global licensing, with the exception of The Hurricane, which is now back with its original distributor, United Artists.
+In 2012, the distribution rights of Samuel Goldwyn films from the library were transferred to Warner Bros., with Miramax managing global licensing; the latter was handled by StudioCanal as part of a deal with Miramax until 2021, when ViacomCBS (now Paramount Skydance Corporation), under its flagship studio Paramount Pictures, acquired a 49% stake in Miramax and worldwide distribution rights to its content library.
+U.S. rights to The Hurricane, which had since reverted back to United Artists, are currently owned by its parent company, Metro-Goldwyn-Mayer, now part of Amazon MGM Studios.
+Rights to The North Star were not initially renewed due to its controversial subject matter, thus had fallen in to the public domain.
+Currently, U.S. rights to the film are handled by Paramount as a successor to National Telefilm Associates, which distributed a re-cut version in 1957 as Armored Attack, one of the few Goldwyn titles not included in the Warner–Miramax arrangement.
 Studio Distribution Services, LLC., a joint venture between Warner Bros.
 Home Entertainment and Universal Pictures Home Entertainment, distributes the entire Samuel Goldwyn catalog on home video, including The Hurricane, via a distribution deal with MGM Home Entertainment.
+Rights to Street Scene were retained by the estate of its author Elmer Rice, which would transfer ownership to Video-Cinema Films in 2004.